 For appointment to this grade, an officer must have:

-8. Meets the requirements of Chapter Six (6) of the Constitution of Kenya (CoK).
+7. Meets the requirements of Chapter Six of the Constitution.

 Responsibilities: